openharmony/docs/en/application-dev/reference/apis/js-apis-system-time.md

 The **systemTime** module provides system time and time zone features.
 You can use the APIs of this module to set and obtain the system time and time zone.

 > **NOTE**
+>
->- The initial APIs of this module are supported since API version 7.
+> - The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
->- The APIs of this module are system APIs and cannot be called by third-party applications.

 ## Modules to Import